 Today the women of Gaoui are expert potters, making spectacular pots which store the rain that comes in June and July.

-The Hilton in N’Djamena, without a doubt, is the finest hotel in central and northern Africa.
+When I visited in 2017, the Hilton in N’Djamena was the finest hotel in central and northern Africa, as it housed many of the US military troops doing security patrols of the country.
 Its impressive lobby, restaurants, bar (with live music), and spacious rooms were a treat to the senses.
 Security was impressive as was the pool encompassing much of the back of the property.